Sumyafa Ashwa: Reign

 A little later Nonnosos was sent on a mission to Kinda and Aksum, but "in addition to these goals [he was] to visit the Ameritae", that is, the Ḥimyarites.
 In 535, Abraha, the commander of the Aksumite forces in Ḥimyar, revolted and overthrew Sumyafa' Ashwa, who was imprisoned in a fortress.
 Caleb sent two further military expeditions to restore Sumūyafaʿ Ashwaʿ, but both ended in failure.
 The details of these events are found in Procopius.
 In the 540s, when Abraha had inscriptions added to the Maʾrib Dam to commemorate its repair, he noted his victory over a son of Sumyafa' Ashwa.

 The Aksumite military general, Aryat, of later Islamic accounts may be partially based on Sumyafa' Ashwa.
 Later Christian historiography generally omitted Sumyafa' Ashwa in order not to expose Abraha—a Christian hero in these accounts—as an usurper.
 This often extended to falsely lengthening the reign of Abraha to include that of his predecessor.
-Thus, Sumyafa' Ashwa is not mentioned in the Martyrionof Arethas, the Bios of Gregentios, the Chronographia of Theophanes of Byzantium or the Chronicle of Michael the Syrian.
+Thus, Sumyafa' Ashwa is not mentioned in the Martyrion of Arethas, the Bios of Gregentios, the Chronographia of Theophanes of Byzantium or the Chronicle of Michael the Syrian.
 On the basis of the Laws of the Ḥimyarites, part of the Bios of Gregentios, Irfan Shahîd argued that Sumūyafaʿ Ashwaʿ took the throne name Abraham, causing confusion between him and his successor because of the similarity of their names.